-For properties funded through USDA Rural Development, Housing Kitsap is required to collect and verify Social Security Numbers (SSNs) for all household members as applicable under each program's requirements.
+For properties funded through USDA Rural Development and the Housing Trust Fund (HTF), Housing Kitsap is required to collect and verify Social Security Numbers (SSNs) for all household members as applicable under each program's requirements.

 SSNs are used to verify income and eligibility information through third-party sources.
 Once verified, SSNs do not need to be re-verified unless there is a discrepancy.